CDCgov/PyRenew/model/docs/getting-started.md

-The following diagram summarizes how the modules interact via composition; notably, `gen_int`, `I0`, `rt_proc`, `latent_infections`, and `observed_infections` are instances of `RandomVariable`, which means these can be easily replaced to generate a different version of `RtInfectionsRenewalModel`:
+The following diagram summarizes how the modules interact via composition; notably, `gen_int`, `I0`, `rt_proc`, `latent_infections`, and `observed_infections` are instances of `RandomVariable`, which means these can be easily replaced to generate a different instance of the `RtInfectionsRenewalModel` class:

 ``` mermaid
 flowchart TB